mantoni/nomo.js/README.md

 back to `index.js`.
 2. Scans the js file for `require` and resolves them relatively.
 It also looks into `node_modules`.
-3. Generates the scripts wrapped into a micro module loading framework and prints it on stdout.
+3. Generate a script with all modules wrapped into a micro module loading framework and prints it on stdout.

 ## Configure